Skip to content

 # Production (after testing)

-oxyde migrate --database production
+oxyde migrate --db-alias production

 3. One Change Per Migration